A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-Among the parallelly computable queries, we are interested in all the queries for which a bounded specification, parallelly computing them, exists.
-We name this kind of queries as \emph{hashing}.
-Intuitively, hashing queries are the ones which can be parallelly computed without having to broadcast any fact to all the nodes reachable by the hashing functions in $H$.
-The reader should not be deluded into believing that every monotonic query is trivially a hashing one.
+Among the parallelly computable queries, the most interesting ones from a parallel processing perspective are the ones for which a restricted specification (\ie having a restricted set of keys), parallelly computing them, exists.
+We denote this kind of queries as \emph{restricted}.
+Intuitively, restricted queries are the ones which can be parallelly computed without having to resort to broadcasting.
+Note that the reader should not be deluded into believing that every monotonic query is trivially a restricted one.